svenssonaxel/diff-format/MAIN.md

 Status markers right-angle (`>`) and left-angle (`<`) are used for indicating named snippets.
 Named snippets are used to express refactoring, including code movement and copying.
 These are very common operations, and having a diff format that can express them would be highly desirable.
-It would for example allow tools for diffing and merging to evolve independently, and then compose into a solution that can merge a lot more advanced code changes than the toolchains of today:
+It would for example allow tools for diffing and merging to evolve independently, and then compose into a solution that can merge a lot more advanced code changes than the mainstream toolchains of today:
 * A language-specific diff tool aware of syntax and semantics can express how code is refactored.
-* A language-independent merge tool can be enhanced to pay attention to named snippets with no regard for syntax, apply merged changes to the named snippets and resolve those changes to the correct place(s) in the code.
+* A language-independent merge tool can hopefully be deviced to pay attention to named snippets with no regard for syntax, apply merged changes to the named snippets and resolve those changes to the correct place(s) in the code.

-The only thing speaking against a native notation for refactoring is the design goal of an "easy to implement" format.
+The only thing speaking against a native notation for refactoring is the design goal of simplicity, in understanding and implementation.
 The named snippet functionality strikes a good balance between simplicity and expressive power, and hopefully the added complexity won't prevent adoption.
 As demonstrated in the reference implementation, it is quite simple to convert this format to unified diff format with access only to the patch file, and in the process remove all snippet information.